vlachenal/webservices-bench/README.md

 Thrift is not designed for client side communication.

 ## Mapping
-As project will test several protocols, it is relevant to test several mapping technology ...
+As project will test several protocols, it is relevant to test several mapping technologies ...

 ### Manual mapping
 Manual mapping can induce an overload of work but it permits to have a clear way of what is done.